-• Begins his ninth season as an assistant coach at Northern Arizona University.
+• Begins his 11th season as an assistant coach at Northern Arizona University.
 Knoth works with the tight ends and fullbacks, while coordinating the recruiting efforts for the football program.

-• Coached R.J.
-Rickert to College Sports Madness Third Team All-American honors and First Team All-Big Sky honors in 2013.
-Also developed Nick Butier into a Second Team All-Big Sky fullback.
+• Coached Rickert to College Sports Madness Third Team All-American honors and First Team All-Big Sky honors in 2013.
+Butier earned Second Team All-Big Sky fullback accolades.

-• In 2012, Knoth helped guide Jake Hess to All-Big Sky First Team honors while also being named to the Sports Network third team.
-He was also a College Sports Journal honorable mention All-American.
+• In 2012, Knoth helped guide Jake Hess to All-Big Sky First Team honors while also being named to the Sports Network All-America Third Team.
+He was also a College Sports Journal Honorable Mention All-American.
 Hess received the David Couture Award as the Most Inspirational Player on the offensive unit at the team’s banquet.
 Hess was also a semifinalist for the 2012 William V. Campbell Trophy, an award that recognizes an individual as the best football scholar-athlete in the nation.

-• Mentored Shaun Fitzpatrick to three All-Big Sky honors, including first-team accolades in 2006.
-He received honorable mention Sports Network All-America honors, and was named to the 2009 Football Championship Subdivision Athletics Directors Association Academic All-Star Team.
+• Mentored Shaun Fitzpatrick to three All-Big Sky honors.
+In 2006, Fitzpatrick was named to the first team.
+He picked up second team honors in 2007 and honorable mention accolades in 2009.
+He received Honorable Mention Sports Network All-America accolades, and was named to the 2009 Football Championship Subdivision Athletics Directors Association Academic All-Star Team.

 • Prior to NAU, Knoth worked two seasons at Missouri Southern State University where he worked as a graduate assistant.
 He worked with the tight ends and assisted with the offensive line.